Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Case Studies

 \subsection{Experimental Setup}

-\textbf{\emph{Dataset Source:}} Two typical application scenarios, i.e., the RTU-based SCADA system and the PMU-based WAMS, are implemented for case studies.
-For the SCADA scenario, training and test data of IEEE 30, 57, and 118-bus systems is obtained via simulation on MATPOWER 7.0.
-The load data are extracted from \cite{9174809}.
-Furthermore, parts of generation profiles are replaced with actual renewable power output from January 2022 to June 2023 in Belgium \cite{9305967}.
-The load and renewables output curve for a certain week is illustrated in Fig. \ref{dataset}.
+\textit{1) Dataset Source:} Two typical application scenarios, i.e., the RTU-based SCADA system and the PMU-based WAMS, are implemented for case studies.
+For the SCADA scenario, training and test data of IEEE 30, 57, and 118-bus systems are obtained via simulation on MATPOWER 7.0.
+The load changes $\Delta \bm{P}_L$ are extracted from \cite{9174809}.
+Furthermore, parts of generation profiles $\Delta \bm{P}_G$ are replaced with actual renewable power output from January 2022 to June 2023 in Belgium \cite{9305967}.
+The load and renewables output curve $[\bm{P}_L^{\top}, \bm{P}^{\top}_G]^{\top}$ for a certain week is illustrated in Fig. \ref{dataset}.
 The data reporting rate is set to 1 sample per 15 minutes.
-For the WAMS scenario, transient data of IEEE 39-bus and NPCC 140-bus systems are obtain using the open-source simulator Python-based ANDES \cite{9169830}.
+For the WAMS scenario, transient data of IEEE 39-bus and NPCC 140-bus systems are obtained using the open-source simulator Python-based ANDES \cite{9169830}.
 PMUs are installed at 13 optimal locations in IEEE 39-bus system \cite{4519389} and 30 generator terminal buses in NPCC 140-bus system \cite{6913022}, with a reporting rate of 30 Hz.
-Five thousand different power system events, including short-circuit faults, line trips, generator sheddings, and load changes, are considered in the simulation.
+Five thousand different power system events, including short-circuit faults, line trips, generator sheddings, and load changes, are considered to simulate the system input change $\Delta \bm{u}$.

+\textit{2) Cyber-Physical Co-Simulation:} Measurement recovery experiments are performed based on the cyber-physical power system co-simulation platform with a Coordinator-Event-Axis-Based Time Synchronization (CoordTS) Strategy \cite{10376222}.
+CoordTS supports the integration of multiple software such as PSCAD/EMTDC, MATLAB/MATPOWER, and Python.
+The communication protocols such as IEC 61850 and IEEE C37.118 are implemented in the network simulator 3 (NS3).
+Moreover, CoordTS can simulate multiple types of cyber attacks such as address resolution protocol (ARP), distributed denial of service (DDoS), and man in the middle attacks.
+Based on this, various types of measurement uncertainty in Subsection \ref{DL} can be implemented in CoordTS.

-\textbf{\emph{Model Training:}} An independent TSDM is trained for each test system based on Pytorch 1.8.1.
+\textit{3) Model Training:} An independent TSDM is trained for each test system based on Pytorch 1.8.1.
 The total timesteps and DDIM subsequence lengths are uniformly set to $N$=100 and $s$=10, respectively.
 Meanwhile, LSTM, variational autoencoder (VAE), and GAN are also trained for comparison, where the structure of the GAN follows the optimized Wasserstein GAN (WGAN) with an additional encoder.
 The simulations run in MATLAB R2021a and Python 3.8.6 on a computer with an i7-8700U 3.2 GHz CPU and 16 GB of RAM.

-\textbf{\emph{Performance Metrics:}} Weighted root mean squared error (RMSE) is utilized to verify the state reconstruction accuracy
+\textit{4) Performance Metrics:} Weighted root mean squared error (RMSE) is utilized to verify the state reconstruction accuracy

 where $\boldsymbol{s}^{\mho}_{ij}$ and $\tilde{\boldsymbol{s}}^{\mho}_{ij}$ are the actual and restored state elements, and $m_i$ is the weight coefficient of the $i$-th state variable.